 Classical contact tracing has three major weaknesses.
 First, it has a single point of failure because it depends entirely on the ability and willingness of an individual to accurately identify who they contacted.
 Second, it requires the sharing and use of personally identifying information.
 Indeed, the more specific and individually identifiable the information the better for the purposes of manual contact tracing.
-Third, it assumes that enough of these contacts can be, or are willing to be, contacted out of the blue that the spread can be slowed.
-These concerns have led to early reports of mixed effectiveness of classical contact tracing (Mueller, 2020) with half (Jean, 2020) of those contacted lying and two thirds (Mahase, 2020) refusing to cooperate.
+Third, it assumes that a sufficient number of contacts can be, or are willing to be, contacted that the spread can be slowed.
+A wide range of factors have been found to affect cooperation with manual contact tracing [33].
+These concerns have led to early reports of mixed effectiveness of classical contact tracing [36] with half [20] of those contacted lying and two thirds [32] refusing to cooperate.